nickmmark/ecmo-calculations/README.md

 ```

 #### Versions
-* 1.0 managed to graph the curves
+* 1.0 (barely) managed to graph the curves
-* 2.0 improved graphs with groups
+* 2.0 improved graphing, added groups of cannula
 * 3.0 improved graphs with max flow calculated for a given maximum pressure drop
-* 4.0 added additional cannula, improved UX, added hyperlinks to manufacturer reference sheet for transparency
+* 4.0 added additional cannula, improved UX, added hyperlinks to the manufacturer nomogram for transparency

 #### Things to do